Least-Squares Finite Element Methods for nonlinear problems: A unified framework: A unified framework

-The convergence of the inexact Gauss-Newton, cf. Algorithm \ref{alg:cap} is guaranteed by the introduction of the forcing sequence \eqref{eq:forcing}.
-The AFEM-loop in Algorithm \ref{alg:AFEM} dynamically refines the mesh to resolve local features of the solution, ensuring optimal accuracy with minimal computational cost.
-For more details regarding the convergence of the AFEM-loop, please refer to \cite{BC17}.
+In order to guarantee convergence of the inexact Gauss-Newton (Algorithm \ref{alg:ign}) a forcing sequence \eqref{eq:forcing} is required (see Algorithm \ref{alg:cap}).
+Each Newton direction is then calculated using an adaptive solution strategy in order to capture local solution features at minimal computational costs, as shown in Algorithm \ref{alg:AFEM}.
+More details regarding the convergence of the AFEM-loop are given e.g. in \cite{BC17}.

-This AFEM-loop, can now be integrated into the inexact Newton framework, as its adaptive refinement is essential for accurately approximating the Newton direction and optimizing computational efficiency.
-The resulting combined approach is detailed in Algorithm \ref{alg:cap}.